veit/vs_buildout/README.rst

 You need to run (please see remarks regarding your operating system below)::

- $ python2.7 bootstrap.py -dc deploy.cfg
+ $ python2.7 bootstrap.py -c devel.cfg

 This will create ``bin`` folder and ``bin/buildout`` script.
 If you any time want to change Python interpreter associated with buildout, or you need to update ``buildout`` script itself to newer version please rerun ``bootsrap.py``.